Are you facing eviction or rent debt in California?

 All Tenants have the right to live in a home that is both safe and sanitary.

 A landlord cannot lock you out, remove your belongings, shut off your utilities, forcibly enter your home without notice or harass you into leaving your home.
-If the COVID-19 pandemic has affected your economic situation, new laws may protect you from eviction or offer some protections from owed rent.
+If the COVID-19 pandemic has affected your economic situation, certain laws may protect you from eviction or offer some protections from owed rent.

 Woman rising a sign that reads En la unión está la fuerza (Strentgh is within unity)